-KEBAB holds a very special place in our minds.
-Found in different variety and flavour, there are so many ways of preparing them.
-Originating in the Middle East, it was later adopted in Central Asia and then to the rest of the world [sourced from WIKI].
-Today, we really do not have to travel to the Middle East to have kebabs; Google it and just like Aladin's Magic Lamp, the recipe arrives.
-Though the authenticity of recipe may get disturbed, but at the same time it opens up the scope for experimenting which should always be encouraged.
-Moderation should be done to be in line with our taste buds.
+Today, we really do not have to travel to Middle East to have kebabs; Google it, just like Aladdin's Magic Lamp, the recipe arrives.
+Though authenticity of recipe may get disturbed, at the same time it opens up scope for experimenting which should always be encouraged.
+Moderation be done to be in line with our taste buds.

 Kebab is eaten as a snack or as an appetiser; sometimes even at main course with Pita Bread.
 This time I have decided to prepare some mouthwatering MUTTON SHAMI KEBAB.
-Weekend is here, so you have ample time to bring smile to your loved ones' faces.
-How we love it and also our guests of yesterday.
+Weekend is here, you have ample time to bring smile to your loved ones' faces.
+How we love it, also our guests of yesterday.
 I have stopped following the authentic way of doing a shami kebab and have started doing it my way, using my choice of spice powders.

-One reason for the above is that the mutton variety of this island coming from the Kangaroo land is bit different from what we grew up eating; it smells if we do not cook it for a longer period.
+One reason is that mutton variety of this island coming from the Kangaroo land is bit different from what we grew up eating; it smells if we do not cook it for a longer period.
 The second reason is we do not like using meat pastes in any recipe; we must feel the meat in our mouth!The third reason is that my blender is not strong enough to grind the whole garam masalas into a fine paste!

 INGREDIENTS :